Singapore Botanic Gardens food

 Address: 1 Cluny Road, EJH Corner House, Singapore Botanic Gardens, Singapore 259569

 Opening hours: Wed-Sun 12pm to 3pm, 6:30pm to 11pm

 20. Piccante Pronto

 If you and your friends feel extra famished after a walk through Botanic Gardens’ various gardens, stop by Piccante Pronto and share their Roman-style thin-crust pizzas.
-This halal-certified store at Cluny Food Court offers pizzas in three sizes—Medium, Large, and XXL at a whopping 21 inches.
-With more than 10 pizza flavours available, including Diavola ($12.50/$17.50/$48), Suprema ($12.50/$17.50/$48), and Burrata ($17.50/$22.50/$60), as well as a variety of baked pasta and antipasto, there’s no way you and your friends are leaving on anything but a full stomach.
+This halal-certified store at Cluny Food Court offers pizzas in three sizes—Medium, Large, and XXL, a whopping 21-inch pie.
+With more than 10 pizza flavours available, including Diavola ($12.50/$17.50/$48), Suprema ($12.50/$17.50/$48), and Burrata ($17.50/$22.50/$60), as well as a variety of baked pasta and antipasto, there’s no way you leave with anything but a full stomach.